Manic Street Preachers: Send Away the Tigers to National Treasures (2007–2012)

-Postcards from a Young Man was recorded with producer (and longtime Manics collaborator) Dave Eringa and was mixed in America by Chris Lord-Alge.
-It was released in a standard version, 2 CD deluxe version, and limited edition box set.
+The band's tenth studio album, 2010's Postcards from a Young Man, was recorded with producer Dave Eringa and was mixed in America by Chris Lord-Alge.
 The album cover art uses a black and white photograph of British actor Tim Roth.
+The first single from the album, "(It's Not War) Just the End of Love", was released on 13 September 2010.
 The album was supported by the Manics' most extensive tour of the UK to date, starting in Glasgow on 29 September 2010.
 British Sea Power were the support act for the band on the tour.
 Two further singles were released from the album—the McCulloch-featuring "Some Kind of Nothingness" and the title track "Postcards from a Young Man".
-"Some Kind of Nothingness" peaked at No. 44 in the UK making it the first-ever Manics single to not make the Top 40 since they signed to Sony in 1991.
+"Some Kind of Nothingness" peaked at number 44 in the UK, making it the first-ever Manics single to not make the Top 40 since they signed to Sony in 1991.